Skip to main content

 Example: Input is SenML

-If your message payload is already SenML format, you can just return the message payload directly in your Lua script function:
+If your message payload is already SenML format, you can just return the message payload directly in your script functions:

 function logicFunction()